-The cochlear implant champion scheme was launched by Martin O’Driscoll from BCIG and Ann-Marie Dickinson from BAA Service Quality Committee at the BAA conference 2019.
+The cochlear implant champion scheme was launched by Martin O’Driscoll from the BCIG and Ann-Marie Dickinson from the BAA Service Quality Committee at the BAA conference 2019.
 The aim of the scheme is to ensure all eligible adults and children, and their families, are well-informed about cochlear implants and are offered a timely referral.

 ROLE OF THE CHAMPION:

 To train, support and empower staff in your team to counsel patients/clients and their families about cochlear implants (CIs).

 To ensure all eligible patients/clients and their families are offered informed-choice and shared-decision making when considering a CI referral.

 To audit, the quality and quantity, of CI referral counselling taking place in your service, and monitor referrals.